JellyBitz/xSROMap/README.md

 #### Features
 - Navigate through towns, zones, and other popular locations
 - Show coordinates by click
+- Zoom levels
 - Works on mobile devices

 > Looking for a [DEMO](http://JellyBitz.github.io/xSROMap)... ?